qial/qvisuals/README.md

 # Instructions
 **Work in progress**

 Ensure all .jar libraries in the lib/ folder are included.
+For the SpoutProcessing jar, make sure you set the native path as the lib/spout/ folder.
+If you are running this in Eclipse I recommend creating a User Library to set it.

 Run processing.core.PApplet with the argument "net.qial.vj.processing.Visuals"